 Without question, Socialism is corrosive.
 It destroys everything it touches.
 (Look at the U.S. and see what Social Security and Medicaid/Medicare have done to this country.
 The evidence is there for all to see… we may not want to talk about it, but it’s right there in front of us.)

 Putin understands that short of completely changing the government structure in Russia they will return to totalitarianism.
 But that’s not what he wants.
 (Stalin taught us that you can even get the public to cry out for it if their lives are bad enough and they are kept in the dark as to why.
 To this day there are fresh flowers placed by common Russians on his grave.
 I’ve seen it first hand.)
 Putin just wants to be in charge when it happens.
 He’s doing a good job.

 This is always the problem with “adjusting” a top down model of government.
 A little less poison is still poison.
 Socialism will never be conducive to freedom and the productivity that our system promulgates.
 This is what makes the United States special, and unique, in the world.
 The U.S. Constitution and the Bill of Rights were crafted to protect those individual liberties from an all-powerful state with the ability to force edicts upon the population.
 (Like Obama Care) Because of this, the U.S. catapulted from a commonwealth to a hyper-power in a short 250 years.
-It is why the rest of the world, from the pacific rim to western europe, is having to “tweak” their systems in the hope of staying relevant by comparison.
-(The only hope they have is having our system fail… our home-grown Socialists are working on that right now.)
+It is why the rest of the world, from the pacific rim to Western Europe, is having to “tweak” their systems in the hope of staying relevant by comparison.
+It’s also why they don’t like us for the most part.
+(The only hope they have is having our system fail… they should find comfort that our home-grown Socialists are working on it right now.)